NTX-McGill/NeuroTech-ML/data/feb_16/README.md

     - Participant typed in the air, following dashboard prompts
     - Arm was perpendicular to the floor (i.e. vertical), on the side of the body

-*Remarks*
+### Remarks
 - Any left hand prompt (letters 'a', 's', 'd', 'f') was ignored because we only put electrodes on the right hand
 - For trials 3 and 6 (self-directed), all prompts were ignored
-- Ignored prompts were still logged
+- Ignored prompts were still logged by the dashboard